aniketbangar/Neural-Network-Handcoded/README.md

 # Neural-Network-Handcoded
-n this assignment, you will build a complete neural network using Numpy.
+In this assignment, you will build a complete neural network using Numpy.
 You will implement all the steps required to build a network - feedforward, loss computation, backpropagation, weight updates etc.